simpleanalytics/docs/_docs/10_general/yourgdpr.md

 permalink: /your-gdpr
 ---

 Using any external service may require updating your Privacy Policy.
-So naturally you may ask:
+So naturally you may ask the folowing question.

 ## Should you update your PP if you install our analytics solution on your website?